pmd/pmd/pmd-netbeans/README.txt

 RULES
 ------------------------
 1) Start NetBeans
-2) Goto Tools --> Options and click on Classic View
+2) Goto Tools --> Options
-3) Navigate to Options/IDE Configuration/Server And External Tool Settings/PMD Settings
+3) Navigate to Miscelaneous section and expand PMD node
 4) Click on "Rules"
 5) Click on the [...] button
 6) Select the different rules to see information and examples of the rule